CODE ENFORCEMENT HEARING

 2. APPROVE MINUTES

-Special Magistrate Kardash approved the June 25, 2019 Minutes as written.
+Magistrate Kardash approved the following minutes as written.

 3. PUBLIC HEARINGS